The Coming Anti-Messiah

 The word “beast” refers to a wild animal, which implies that the Little Horn and his reign have no regard for the Creator or the nobler virtues that were meant to characterize those created a little lower than angels.
 The Little Horn begins at once to speak against God (7:25; 11:36) and attempts to impose changes in laws that have their basis in Scripture or confer some benefit to the people of God (7:25).
 He even orders the calendar changed (since it is based on Scripture) which might include eliminating Saturday and Sunday as days of the week or abolishing all religious holidays.
 He eliminates provisions in laws that benefit the saints or religious institutions.
 He may also attempt to expunge from every statute any quotation from Scripture or any reference to the God of Israel.
 Such an irrational legal undertaking would take many months to complete, but his hatred for God will not allow there to be any reminders of the Creator.
 However, changing the laws are not enough to satisfy the beast-ruler’s hatred, so he commences a global war against God’s people to destroy them (7:21, 25).

-Daniel’s prophecy of the Prince to come was the subject of much discussion and debate among early church fathers (generally about how to compute the 70 weeks), who generally believed that the entire section of Daniel 9:24-27 pertained to the first coming of the Prince of Peace, the Jewish Messiah, and the destruction of Jerusalem in A.D.
-70. Historicist commentators, such as Matthew Henry, Robert Jamieson and John Wesley, likewise believed that Titus, who led the Roman army against Jerusalem and represented the world power, was the one referred to by Messiah's title, the Prince, because he was sent by God as an instrument of judgment.
-Even with these difficulties Daniel’s prophecy of a coming Prince is consistent with the apostolic revelation of the Anti-Messiah.
+The prophecy of Daniel 9:24-27 was the subject of much discussion and debate among early church fathers (generally about how to compute the 70 weeks), who generally believed that this entire section pertained to the first coming of the Prince of Peace, the Jewish Messiah, and the destruction of Jerusalem in A.D.
+70. Historicist commentators, such as Matthew Henry and John Wesley, likewise believed that Titus, who led the Roman army against Jerusalem and represented the world power, was the one referred to by Messiah's title, the Prince, because he was sent by God as an instrument of judgment.
+Those commentators confused the second mention of "Prince" with the Desolator of verse 27.

-Daniel prophesied that halfway into the "week" period, the mysterious ruler would commit a shocking sacrilege in the Jerusalem temple and forbid continued worship of God there (9:27; 11:31; cf. 12:11).
-The sacrilege or abomination of desolation is not really a title of this ruler, but the description of a repugnant political and idolatrous decision.
+Daniel prophesied that halfway into the "week" period, a shocking sacrilege would be committed and religious rites would be forbidden there (cf. Dan 11:31; 12:11).
+The sacrilege or abomination of desolation is the description of a repugnant political and idolatrous decision.
 From the text the exact nature of the offense is unclear, but Jews believe the prophecy has already been fulfilled.
 When Antiochus IV ("Epiphanes") conducted his reign of terror over Jerusalem and the holy land, 168-165 B.C., he forbade all Jewish religious practices, such as circumcision, possessing and teaching the Scriptures, sacrifices, Sabbath observance, and feast days, on pain of death.
 He also had a statue devoted to Olympian Zeus erected in the temple and swine were sacrificed on the altar in place of the Jewish sacrifice, an abomination which desecrated the Temple.
 Later the Maccabees defeated the forces of Antiochus, then recaptured and rededicated the temple, an event memorialized by the festival of Hanukkah.
 Consequently, Jews have traditionally viewed this heinous act as a fulfillment of Daniel’s prophecy (cf. 1Macc 1:54; 6:7).

 However, Yeshua repeated the revelation given to Daniel regarding the abomination of desolation as an anticipated event (Matt 24:15; Mark 13:14).
-Daniel’s prophecy clearly states that the abomination follows the arrival and death of the Messiah.
-While the actions of Antiochus may have paralleled Daniel’s prophecy, Yeshua indicated that the fulfillment of the abomination of desolation lay in the future.
+Daniel's prophecy clearly states that the abomination follows the arrival and death of the Messiah.
+While the actions of Antiochus may have paralleled Daniel’s prophecy, Yeshua declared that the fulfillment of the abomination of desolation lay in the future.
 Further, the Romans had no interest in using the temple for idolatrous worship as Antiochus and in A.D.
 70 destroyed the city and the temple.
-Daniel’s report of the coming ruler and his prophesied activities must of necessity, then, be associated with the Anti-Messiah yet to come. the question remains whether this prophecy can be fulfilled without the temple being rebuilt in Jerusalem.
-See my web article Rebuild the Temple?
+Daniel’s report of the coming Desolator and his prophesied activities must of necessity, then, be associated with the Anti-Messiah yet to come.
+The question remains whether this prophecy can be fulfilled without the temple being rebuilt in Jerusalem.

 The Rival Kings